ElliotHardyCS/CyberSecurityPortfolio/3. Security Architecture and Business Continuity/Data Centre/README.md

 ## 📄 LaTeX Report

-The `report.tex` file (or equivalent) contains the full write-up of the project including:
+The `report.tex` file contains the full write-up of the project including:

 - Introduction and scope
 - Physical controls